 The Customs Broker Continuing Education Course serves as a single consolidated resource reflecting the changes in Title 19, The Harmonized Tariff, Customs Bulletins and Decisions, LISA, the Federal Register, Treasury Decisions and Customs Bulletins.

-Three years of updates are consolidated into one easy to understand 90 minute DVD Course.
+Three years of updates are consolidated into one easy to understand 90 minute Course.
+We have just completed TFTEA Drawback and USMCA overview, pending passage in the House and Senate.

 Participation is voluntary.
 However, there has been a movement in the trade for continuing education and we openly support any regulatory or legislative initiatives.